Guides

 • Weed mats

-These spots often hold larger fish and mixed species (tripletail, wahoo, jacks).
+Debris often holds larger fish and mixed species like tripletail and wahoo.

 • Slow-feed chunks